-Construction projects included in governmental activities are funded by the Future Building Fund and the new Jr. High Construction Fund.
+Construction projects included in governmental activities are funded by the Future Building Fund, the Energy Project Fund, the new Jr. High Construction Fund and other capital projects funds used by the District.

 Note 6 - Long-term Liabilities

 The following is a summary of changes in long-term liabilities and other obligations for governmental activities: